 Soak in the sun at Salty Brine State Beach

-Just down the sand from Roger Wheeler State Beach sits teeny-tiny Salty Brine State Beach.
+Just down the sand from Roger Wheeler State Beach sits teeny-tiny Salty Brine State Beach, sometimes referred to as Galilee Beach.
 This beach stretches for only 100 yards and can fill up quickly.
-If you’re not an early riser, plan to come by in the afternoon, when the morning beach-goers have begun to pack up.

 The gentle waves and warm water found here are enjoyable to all, and the sights of fishing boats and other ships make a picture-perfect backdrop that’s just as cute as this spot’s name.
-Near to stores and restaurants, Salty Brine is a superb pick if you want to dine out after your time in the sun and sand.
+Near stores and restaurants, Salty Brine is a great choice if you want to grab a bite after your time in the sun and sand.

 A village on the southern edge of Narragansett, Point Judith is filled with the wonders of coastal history.
 The Fishermen’s Memorial is dedicated to those members of the community lost during commercial fishing expeditions.

-The Point Judith Lighthouse, which is located nearby (but isn’t accessible to visitors) can be witnessed from here.
-Careful hikers can even trek over rocks to get closer to the lighthouse from this point.
-The memorial is also an ideal golden hour destination, as the dazzling sunset can be viewed over the beaches to the west.
+The Point Judith Lighthouse can be seen from here.
+Careful hikers can even trek over rocks to get closer to the lighthouse from this spot.
+The memorial is also an ideal golden hour destination, as the dazzling sunset makes this area even more magical.

-Experience the outdoors to your heart’s content at Fishermen’s Memorial State Park and Campground
+Experience the outdoors at Fishermen’s Memorial State Park and Campground

-If your preferred accommodations include a glimpse of greenery and the smell of campfire in the air, then book a night or two at Fishermen’s Memorial State Park and Campground.
-This area was originally a fort significant for naval purposes during World War II, but the park’s predominant purpose now is for recreation – and there are plenty of opportunities to relax and have fun!
+If you’re looking for a great place to camp in Narragansett, book a night or two at Fishermen’s Memorial State Park and Campground.
+This area was originally a World War II fort, but the park now is all about recreation – and there are plenty of opportunities to relax and have fun!

 You might also like: